COVID-19 pandemic in Vermont

-The COVID-19 pandemic in the U.S. state of Vermont is part of an ongoing worldwide viral pandemic of coronavirus disease 2019 (COVID-19), a novel infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in the U.S. state of Vermont is part of an ongoing worldwide viral pandemic of coronavirus disease 2019 (COVID-19), a novel infectious disease that is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 As of 24 February 2022, Vermont has administered 1,300,000 COVID-19 vaccine doses.
 517,100 people have received at least one dose, and 480,500 people have received a second dose.

 Timeline

 The Vermont Department of Health announced the state's first case of COVID-19 on March 7, 2020, in a patient who had arrived at a hospital emergency department in Bennington, Vermont two days prior.

 On March 19, the first two deaths from COVID-19 were announced, one a male in White River Junction and the other a female in Burlington.
 Both were over 80 years old.

 On April 7, the Vermont Department of Health released a new COVID-19 data dashboard with more detailed statistics about the spread of COVID-19 in Vermont.
-It is updated daily by 11:00am EST.

-On July 16, 2020, Vermont become the first state nationwide to not report any COVID-19 deaths in the span of a 30-day period.
+On July 16, 2020, Vermont became the first state nationwide to not report any COVID-19 deaths in the span of a 30-day period.

 On November 11, 2020, Vermont reported its highest number of cases, 72, since the pandemic began.

 Economic and social effects

 Many businesses were ordered to close in mid-March 2020.
 Starting on Monday, April 20, certain businesses were allowed to reopen.

 On May 11, Governor Scott announced that Vermont retail stores can begin reopening on Monday, May 18.
-Businesses are required to limit customers to 25 percent of the legal capacity.
-Employees are required to wear masks and maintain appropriate distance from co-workers and customers.
+Businesses were required to limit customers to 25 percent of the legal capacity.
+Employees were required to wear masks and maintain appropriate distance from co-workers and customers.